mhendsch/EC601/Project1/Proposal.md

 I’ve found datasets that may work [here](https://www.kaggle.com/datasets/ziya07/wearable-sports-health-monitoring-dataset) and [here](https://cseweb.ucsd.edu/~jmcauley/datasets/fitrec.html), and will continue to look for more.

 ### Clean/Preprocess the Data
 After I have the data, I have to preprocess it.
 This will involve cleaning and normalizing the data, if they haven’t been already.
 I then have to decide which features I want to train on.
-As mentioned in Find Wearable Datasets, I imagine heart rate and activity details will be the most relevant.
+As mentioned in *Find Wearable Datasets*, I imagine heart rate and activity details will be the most relevant.
 Data such as sleep score and stress levels could also prove useful.

 ### Choose a Model
 From my research [3], it seems that Neural Networks are the most common type of model to predict athlete performance.
 I’ll probably end up using a neural network, but I may try other models, such as an SVM or decision tree classifier, to compare their performance.
 The important thing is to choose a model that can handle data with a high dimensionality, as wearable devices tend to capture many different types of data.
 This step will depend on the dataset I end up using.